Somatic Symptom Disorder

 But mental health treatment can sometimes reduce symptoms or improve quality of life.

-There is some preliminary evidence that cognitive behavioral therapy (CBT) can help reduce symptoms or address any accompanying anxiety or depression.
+Cognitive behavioral therapy (CBT) may help reduce symptoms or address any accompanying anxiety or depression.
 Sometimes, an antidepressant medication or other psychiatric medication can provide relief from the physical symptoms that stem from somatic symptom disorder (especially if the person also has an anxiety or mood disorder).
 Treatment is often aimed at managing conflict at home or coping with secondary problems, such as problems with work and social functioning.

 Psychotherapy can help the person deal with or manage chronic physical discomfort.
 Stress management (for example, relaxation techniques) may be useful.
 Some cognitive behavior therapists teach patients to identify the thoughts and feelings that are associated with changes in physical symptoms.
 They may help an individual reduce the tendency toward "body scanning," or the constant monitoring of body sensations.